-Crackdown 3, Scalebound, Sea of Thieves, and Halo Wars 2 should all be out by the time we get into the busy holiday season, so what else could spearhead Scorpio’s launch?
+Crackdown 3 and Sea of Thieves should be out by the time we get into the busy holiday season, so what else could spearhead Scorpio’s launch?
 Rare, the studio working on Sea of Thieves, is pretty big.
 It wouldn’t surprise us at all if another project is in development there.
 Wishful thinking, but it would be a brilliant way for Microsoft to gain fanboy points at E3 2017.

 Nintendo at E3 2017

 By the time E3 2017 rolls around in June we'll have had our hands on Nintendo Switch for good few months.
 By that time we'll have exhausted the limited launch line-up and be ready for an exciting new plate of games.
 If Nintendo hopes to avoid another Wii U-esque disaster it'll need to come out swinging with a strong showing of exclusive titles.
 We're talking Mario, Zelda, Fire Emblem and maybe even Metroid.
 We can dream, right?